sagemath/trac_to_gh/Issue 2811.md

 # Issue 2811: make check is broken due to #2746

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2811

 Original creator: mabshoff